lsawade/SPECFEMMODULES/README.md

 After setting the `MODULE_PATH` in the startup file, you can run `install.sh`, and it will setup the module files first load necessary, download the packages, and install the packages

+# TODO

+When using installed hdf5 and/or adios have the option to give root dir.
+For the root dir following patter should do:

+ADIOS_ROOT=/path/to/adios
+HDF5_ROOT=/path/to/hdf5

+Then the setup.py will set the necessary variables.